ipld/js-dag-ucan/README.md

 # @ipld/dag-ucan

-An implementation of [UCAN][]s with [IPLD][] representation, designed to be used with [multiformats][].
+An implementation of [UCAN][]s representation in [IPLD][], designed for use with [multiformats][].

 ## Overview

 This library implements multicodec for represenating [UCAN]s natively in [IPLD][].
-It uses [DAG-CBOR][] encoding as a primary representation, which is more compact and has better hash consitency than secondary representation which is raw bytes of JWT.
-Every UCAN in primary representation can be formatted as JWT and used by any spec compliant [UCAN][] implementation, however not every [UCAN][] can be represented by primary representation _(loss of whitespaces and key order would lead to different signatures)_.
-Such [UCAN][]s are parsed into a secondary "JWT" representation, which allows interop with all existing tokens in the wild.
+It uses [DAG-CBOR][] as a primary encoding, which is more compact and has a better hash consitency than a secondary _RAW_ JWT encoding.
+Every UCAN in primary encoding can be formatted into a JWT string and consumed by spec compliant [UCAN][] implementations.
+However not every [UCAN][] can be encoded in a primary CBOR representation, as loss of whitespaces and key order would lead to mismatched signature.
+For this reasons library issues UCANs only in primary CBOR representation, however when parsing UCANs it will use secondary _RAW_ representation when primary representation can not be used, so it can interop with all existing tokens in the wild.

 ### Primary Representation